 According to tradition, unmarried children are given red envelopes containing money.
 The envelopes usually come from parents, grandparents and other close relatives.
-Our kids have usually given their classmates chocolate coins instead of real money but this year, we opted for this shiny, pretend money:
+Our kids have usually given their classmates chocolate coins instead of real money but this year, we opted for Amazon:

 Share the holiday with others